Testosterone, Total and Free, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

 This method utilizes a radioactive tracer together with equilibrium dialysis to analyze and determine the hostâ€™s serum binding capacity for testosterone.
-During buffered dialysis, any testosterone that is unbound to SHBG or albumin is free to pass through the semipermeable dialysis tubing, while those testosterone molecules bound to the binding proteins will be held inside the tubing.
+During buffered dialysis, any testosterone that is unbound to sex hormone binding-globulin (SHBG) or albumin is free to pass through the semipermeable dialysis tubing, while those testosterone molecules bound to the binding proteins will be held inside the tubing.
 After dialysis, radioactivity is measured from a sample of the dialysate buffer; the resulting counts are compared to known values to yield a result expressed as a percentage of total testosterone.
 To yield an absolute free testosterone, the calculated percentage is multiplied by the total testosterone concentration as determined by liquid chromatography-tandem mass spectrometry (LC-MS/MS).(Unpublished Mayo method)

 Deuterated stable isotope (d3-testosterone) is added to a 0.2-mL serum sample as an internal standard.
 Protein is precipitated from the mixture by the addition of acetonitrile.
 The testosterone and internal standard are extracted from the resulting supernatant by an online extraction utilizing high-throughput liquid chromatography (HTLC).
 This is followed by conventional liquid chromatography and analysis on a tandem mass spectrometer equipped with a heated nebulizer ion source.(Wang C, Catlin DH, Demers LM, et al: Measurement of total testosterone in adult men: comparison of current laboratory methods versus liquid chromatography-tandem mass spectrometry.
 J Clin Endocrinol Metab 2004;89:534-543; Taieb J, Mathian B, Millot F, et al: Testosterone measured by 10 immunoassays and by isotope-dilution gas chromatography-mass spectrometry in sera from 116 men, women, and children.
 Clin Chem 2003;49:1381-1395)